Beardy's 97 and Okemasis 96

 Beardy's 97 and Okemasis 96 is an Indian reserve of the Beardy's and Okemasis' Cree Nation in Saskatchewan.
-It is 58 kilometres southwest of Prince Albert.
+It is 58 kilometres southwest of Prince Albert on the western shore of Duck Lake.
 In the 2016 Canadian Census, it recorded a population of 1323 living in 301 of its 311 total private dwellings.
 In the same year, its Community Well-Being index was calculated at 52 of 100, compared to 58.4 for the average First Nations community and 77.5 for the average non-Indigenous community.